geosolutions-it/MapStore2/docs/developer-guide/mapstore-migration-guide.md

 The map configuration stores the information related to the visualization mode 2D or 3D after saving a map.
 This update include also following changes:

-- `maptype` configuration inside the initialState of localConfig needs to be removed in favor of the global mapType configuration.
-The global mapType configuration is only needed for project with custom map library settings.
+- `maptype` default state configuration inside the initialState of localConfig.json needs to be removed.
+If a MapStore project needs a particular setup (eg. use only OpenLayers for 2D maps, initialize the app in 3D, ...) it is possible to override the default map libraries configuration with the new `mapType` property in the localConfig.json file, see documentation [here](local-config.md#application-configuration).

 ```diff
 {